- Search The Registry

 An early settler, Benjamin Richards, had crossed the Alleghenies when Pittsburgh was just a village.
 He made substantial profits as a butcher and supplier of meat to the military.
 In 1810, the census for Allegheny County reported Benjamin as head of a free household of six.
 According to Hallie Q. Brown, in her book Homespun Heroines and Other Women of Distinction, Benjamin “erected and owned the first brick building in Pittsburgh where court sessions were held for many years.”
 His estimated worth was a quarter of a million dollars.
 Unfortunately, lawyers working on behalf of envious white businessmen disputed his legal possession of deeds.
 As a result, the bulk of Benjamin’s fortune did not go to his heirs.
 His son, Charles, owned a leading tavern and provided a comfortable and respectable life for his family but never acquired similar wealth.

-On March 15, 1843, at the age of 21, Catherine was married to aspiring physician Martin R. Delany at the Bethel African Methodist Episcopal (AME) Church on Front Street.
+On March 15, 1843, at 21, Catherine was married to aspiring physician Martin R. Delany at the Bethel African Methodist Episcopal (AME) Church on Front Street.
 During this same year, Delany established The Mystery newspaper.
 Catherine Delany helped her husband find agents to sell subscriptions in various cities.
 She, along with other Black women in the community, “held a soiree for the benefit of the newspaper.”
 This event was held yearly on August 1 (the anniversary of the abolition of slavery in the British West Indies) in Arthur’s Grove, located just outside the city.
 Although for many, the Fourth of July was a holiday to commemorate the birth of the United States, many Black and white abolitionists didn’t observe it given that many Americans were still in bondage.
 They celebrated on August 1 instead.
 During the great fire of 1845 that destroyed much of Pittsburgh, Delany helped feed homeless families who were given shelter in the courthouse and other places.